GosiaKk5/ZoomingOnline/app/README.md

-# Svelte Frontend - Developer Guide
+# Svelte + TypeScript Frontend - Developer Guide

-This directory contains the Svelte frontend application for ZoomingOnline.
-The application provides an interactive web interface for visualizing and exploring large time-series datasets stored in Zarr format.
+This directory contains the Svelte + TypeScript frontend application for ZoomingOnline.
+The application provides an interactive web interface for visualizing and exploring large time-series datasets stored in Zarr format with full type safety.

 ## 🏗️ Architecture